Hypotenuse

-In geometry, a hypotenuse is the side of a right triangle opposite to the right angle.
-It is the longest side of any such triangle; the two other shorter sides of such a triangle are called catheti or legs.
-Every rectangle can be divided into a pair of right triangles by cutting it along either diagonal; the diagonals are the hypotenuses of these triangles.
+In geometry, a hypotenuse is the side of a right triangle that is opposite to the right angle.
+It is always the longest side of the triangle.
+The other two sides of a right triangle are called legs or catheti.

-The length of the hypotenuse can be found using the Pythagorean theorem, which states that the square of the length of the hypotenuse equals the sum of the squares of the lengths of the two legs.
+The length of the hypotenuse can be found using the Pythagorean theorem, which states that the square of the length of the hypotenuse equals the sum of the squares of the lengths of the other two sides.
 As an algebraic formula, this can be written as $a^2 + b^2 = c^2$, where $a$ is the length of one leg, $b$ is the length of the other leg, and $c$ is the length of the hypotenuse.
-For example, if the two legs of a right triangle have lengths 3 and 4, respectively, then the hypotenuse has length $5$, because $\textstyle 3^2 + 4^2 = 25 = 5^2$.
+For example, if the two legs of a right triangle have lengths 3 and 4, respectively, then the hypotenuse has length 5, because $\textstyle 3^2 + 4^2 = 25 = 5^2$.

 Etymology

-The word hypotenuse is derived from Greek ἡ τὴν ὀρθὴν γωνίαν ὑποτείνουσα (sc. γραμμή or πλευρά), meaning "[side] subtending the right angle" (Apollodorus), ὑποτείνουσα hupoteinousa being the feminine present active participle of the verb ὑποτείνω hupo-teinō "to stretch below, to subtend", from τείνω teinō "to stretch, extend".
-The nominalised participle, ἡ ὑποτείνουσα, was used for the hypotenuse of a triangle in the 4th century BCE (attested in Plato, Timaeus 54d).
-The Greek term was loaned into Late Latin, as hypotēnūsa.
-The spelling in -e, as hypotenuse, is French in origin (Estienne de La Roche 1520).
+The English word hypotenuse is derived from the ὑποτείνουσα.
+It refers to how the hypotenuse "stretches under" the right angle.

+It was loaned into Latin as hypotenusa and later into French as hypoténuse.
+It first appeared in English in the 1570s.